ostrost/ostent/README.md

 ## The assets

 The binaries, to be stand-alone, have the assets and templates embeded.
-Unless you specifically build with `-tags production` (e.g with make), the content is not embeded for the ease of development: with `rerun`, asset requests are served from the actual files.
+Unless you specifically build with `-tags bin` (e.g with make), the content is not embeded for the ease of development: with `rerun`, asset requests are served from the actual files.
-Production-built `ostent restore-assets` can be used to copy (extract) assets on disk.
+Bin-built `ostent restore-assets` can be used to copy (extract) assets on disk.